 One such memoir is Rupinder Gill’s On the Outside Looking Indian, which was published in 2012.
 The author is a second-generation Canadian-Indian.
-The book is a humorous account of taking a year out – a sabbatical, if you will – at age thirty to live a “second childhood”.
+The book is a humorous account of taking a year out — a sabbatical, if you will — at age thirty to live a “second childhood.”
 Along the way, as she undertook various activities that she missed out on during her original childhood for various reasons, there was a sort of coming-of-age and growth of self-confidence.
-And, critically, an evolution and acceptance of her own hybrid and assimilated migrant identity.
+And critically, an evolution and acceptance of her own hybrid and assimilated immigrant identity.

 I missed this book when it first came out and discovered it quite accidentally through some online mention somewhere.
 The title caught me first.
-It references one of the major themes of migrant literature – displacement, which is about feeling or being socially / culturally out of place.
-Then, there is the clever play of words – replacing “in” with “Indian” in a commonplace expression.
+It references one of the major themes of immigrant literature: displacement, which is about feeling or being socio-culturally out of place.
+Then there is the clever play of words — replacing “in” with “Indian” in a commonplace expression.
 And, finally, the fact that this was a funny book by a woman of Indian origin reeled me in.
 If you’re wondering about that last reason, it’s simply that a funny woman of Indian origin is a rarity.
-In the West, for example, only a handful of them have achieved any kind of renown – e.g. Meera Syal over in the UK, Mindy Kaling, the US actress or Lilly Singh, the Youtube comedian and another Canadian.
+In the West, for example, only a handful of them have achieved any kind of renown — e.g. Meera Syal over in the UK, Mindy Kaling, the US actress and Lilly Singh, Canadian Youtube comedian.

-In the book, Gill shortlisted 5 specific activities to master or complete during her “Ramsingha” (a pun on the Amish tradition of Rumspringa, where adolescents are allowed to take a break from their segregated communities for a year and indulge in all kinds on non-Amish activities in modern society).
+In the book, Gill shortlisted five specific activities to master or complete during her “Ramsingha” (a pun on the Amish tradition of Rumspringa, where adolescents are allowed to take a break from their segregated communities for a year and indulge in all kinds on non-Amish activities in modern society.)
 These were as follows:

 1) Learn to Swim — While this may seem a bit odd, conservative Indian parents, even in the West, see this as non-essential skill, particularly for daughters.
 Partly, this is due to the deep sense of modesty that would be violated by scanty swim-costumes.
 But, mostly, this is due to the lack of water-related leisure activities in a typical Indian upbringing.

-2) Take Lessons – This one might be more easily understood.
-The emphasis that first-generation Indian migrants often place on academic achievements and career prospects does not allow any time for extra-curricular activities (unless such activities will boost school grades or improve chances of getting into a better university).
+2) Take Lessons — This one might be more easily understood.
+The emphasis that first-generation Indian immigrants often place on academic achievements and career prospects does not allow any time for extra-curricular activities (unless such activities will boost school grades or improve chances of getting into a better university.)

-3) Visit Disneyworld – While this is not exactly a universal childhood activity, for Rupinder, this was one of those childhood obsessions that had never gone away.
+3) Visit Disneyworld — While not exactly a universal childhood activity, for Rupinder, this was one of those childhood obsessions that had never gone away.